mietzen/docker-bastillion/README.md

 docker run -d -p 8080:8080 -p 8443:8443 -v $(pwd)/keydb:/keydb mietzen/bastillion
 ```

+With `--add-host=host.docker.internal:host-gateway` you will be able to connect to ssh-servers on your lan.

 Go to [https://127.0.0.1:8080](https://127.0.0.1:8080) and login with:
 * Username: `admin`
 * Password: `changeme`